• Loading stock data...

 Texas-based Nexstar Media Group has entered into a definitive agreement to acquire Tegna Inc. in an all-cash deal that values the fellow broadcaster at $6.2 billion.
 While not strictly about sports, the deal, if it closes, will create a powerful entity with 265 stations in 44 states and the District of Columbia, covering 132 of the 210 top television markets, including 9 of the top 10.

 Tegna already has a series of local sports rights that includes a growing number of teams in the NBA, MLB, NHL, and WNBA.
-Nexstar, the controlling parent company of The CW, has a similar—and growing—sports presence in MLB, the NBA, college football and basketball, LIV Golf, and low-level NASCAR and pro wrestling.
+Nexstar, the controlling parent company of The CW, has a similar—and growing—sports presence in MLB, the NBA, college football and basketball, and lower-level NASCAR and pro wrestling.
 Those rights have accumulated as the reach and free consumer access to those stations have provided a key answer to the growing decline of regional sports networks and accelerating cord-cutting

 The deal is projected to close in the second half of next year.